strickek/ReadWriteDlm2.jl/README.md

 a heterogeneous array of numbers, dates and strings is returned.

 ### Documentation for Julia.Base readdlm()
-More information about Base funktionality and (keyword-) arguments - which are also supported by `readdlm2()` - is available in the [stable documentation for readdlm()](http://docs.julialang.org/en/stable/stdlib/io-network/?highlight=readdlm#Base.readdlm).
+More information about Base functionality and (keyword-) arguments - which are also supported by `readdlm2()` - is available in the [stable documentation for readdlm()](http://docs.julialang.org/en/stable/stdlib/io-network/?highlight=readdlm#Base.readdlm).